Selbu Municipality: Geography

-Selbu borders nine municipalities.
-The municipalities of Trondheim, Malvik, and Stjørdal are to the north; Meråker and Tydal are to the east; Tydal, Holtålen, and Midtre Gauldal are to the south; and Melhus and Klæbu are to the west.
+Selbu borders eight municipalities: Malvik Municipality, and Stjørdal Municipality are to the north; Meråker Municipality and Tydal Municipality are to the east; Holtålen Municipality, and Midtre Gauldal Municipality are to the south; and Melhus Municipality and Trondheim Municipality are to the west.

 The largest lake in Selbu is Selbusjøen with an area of about 60 km2.
 It is located 160 m above sea level.
 Another lake in the municipality is Sørungen.
-The highest mountain in Selbu is the 1441.37 m tall mountain Fongen, located inside Skarvan and Roltdalen National Park.
+The highest mountain in Selbu is the 1441.37 m tall mountain Fongen, located inside Skarvan and Roltdalen National Park, forming the tripoint border with Meråker, Tydal, and Selbu municipalities.
 The Nea River and Rotla River both flow through the municipality.
 The municipality covers a total of 1254 km2 which consists of:

 Climate

 Located inland in the Trøndelag region at relatively low altitude, Selbu has a humid continental climate (Dfb), but with a relatively mild winter for this climate type, as the sea is not that far away.
 The all-time low -30 °C was recorded Februar 2010 and January record low is also from 2010, all the other record lows are from 1983 or older.
 The all-time high 33.3 °C is from June 2020.
 Recent decades have tended to be warmer than earlier decades; 8 of the 12 record highs are from after 2010.